In vitro toxicology: Improvement over animal testing

 Most toxicologists believe that in vitro toxicity testing methods can be more useful, more time and cost-effective than toxicology studies in living animals (which are termed in vivo or "in life" methods).
 However, the extrapolation from in vitro to in vivo requires some careful consideration and is an active research area.

 Due to regulatory constraints and ethical considerations, the quest for alternatives to animal testing has gained a new momentum.
 In many cases the in vitro tests are better than animal tests because they can be used to develop safer products.

 The United States Environmental Protection Agency studied 1,065 chemical and drug substances in their ToxCast program (part of the CompTox Chemicals Dashboard) using in silica modelling and a human pluripotent stem cell-based assay to predict in vivo developmental intoxicants based on changes in cellular metabolism following chemical exposure.
 Major findings from the analysis of this ToxCast_STM dataset published in 2020 include: (1) 19% of 1065 chemicals yielded a prediction of developmental toxicity, (2) assay performance reached 79%–82% accuracy with high specificity (> 84%) but modest sensitivity (< 67%) when compared with in vivo animal models of human prenatal developmental toxicity, (3) sensitivity improved as more stringent weights of evidence requirements were applied to the animal studies, and (4) statistical analysis of the most potent chemical hits on specific biochemical targets in ToxCast revealed positive and negative associations with the STM response, providing insights into the mechanistic underpinnings of the targeted endpoint and its biological domain.

 Examples of cell viability and other cytotoxicity assays used for in-vitro toxicology

 Many methods of analysis exist for assaying test substances for cytotoxicity and other cellular responses.

 Hemolysis assay

 The hemolysis assay examines the propensity of chemicals, drugs or medication, or any blood-contacting medical device or material to lyse red blood cells (erythrocytes).
 The lysis is easily detected due to the release of hemoglobin.

-MTT
+MTT and MTS

 MTT assay is used often in determining cell viability and has been validated for use by international organisations.
 MTT assay involves two steps of introducing the assay to the chemicals and then a solubilisation step.

-MTS

 The colorimetric MTS (3-(4,5-dimethylthiazol-2-yl)-5-(3-carboxymethoxyphenyl)-2-(4-sulfophenyl)-2Htetrazolium) in vitro assay is an updated version of the validated MTT method, MTS assay has the advantage of being soluble.
 Hence, no solubilisation step is required.